nsvijay04b1/hello-restapi/README.md

 * webapp
     -    Python2.7  Flask REST API run in a docker container ( for prod flask is supervised by uwsgi )
 * DB
-    -    postgres11 in  a container ( psycopg2 connector on python )
+    -    postgres11 in  a docker container ( psycopg2 connector on python )
 * CI
     -    github Actions  (  Steps included  docker build run, python test , docker image push to docker hub.)
 * CD